JUNQ and IPOD: Properties

 Misfolded proteins must be non-ubiquitinated to be sorted to the IPOD.
 Ubiquitination of an otherwise IPOD substrate, such as the RNQ1 fungal prion, will result in its sequestration in the JUNQ inclusion.

 Upon accumulation of misfolded proteins, the disaggregase chaperone, AAA protein HSP104, localizes to the IPOD.
 It is yet to be determined if HSP104 functions in the IPOD or is simply sequestered there being hooked to a substrate.

 The pre-autophagosomal structure (PAS) is localized by the IPOD.
-However, it wasn't shown that IPOD substrates are delivered to the vacuole, and so the link between the IPOD and autophagy is yet to be determined.
+However, it was not shown that IPOD substrates are delivered to the vacuole, and so the link between the IPOD and autophagy is yet to be determined.